jsilvela/jsilvela.github.io/content/post/2020-04-19-safe-go-json.md

 slices and maps are reference types in Go.

 My team at work was stumped by this.
 Now and then, a `null` array would break our JavaScript.
-We tried a few approaches, which were complex and incomplete.
+We tried a few approaches which were complex and incomplete.

 However, there is a very simple solution: we can define a custom marshaler for any type we're interested in marshalling for JavaScript.